H3yfinn/transport-modeling-guide/content/concordances/explanation.md

 You can use the concordances to understand all the different categories that are used in the model.
 If you want to see more specific ones you can go to the {{link:https://transport-energy-modelling.com/content/concordances_measures:text:measures}} or {{link:https://transport-energy-modelling.com/content/concordances_fuels:text:fuels}} concordances.

+Also, if you're confused you can refer to the glossary {{link:https://transport-energy-modelling.com/content/glossary:text:here}}.

 {{table:concordances_simplified.csv}}